SFPC/detroit/mission-principles.md

 # 2. Develop a curriculum for a specific community

 We considered the interest and needs of the community.
 We researched the classes that are available for the local students now and what's missing.
-In Detroit, there are occupational software (coding and video editing) classes that are run by for profit schools, and a variety of non-profit organizations that offer accessible education.
+In Detroit, there are professional software (coding and video editing) classes that are run by for profit schools, and a variety of non-profit organizations that offer accessible education.
 We decided to focus on artists, organizers and educator community and offer classes on creative technology, theory and social justice.

 Approaches